Commutativity preserving transformations on conjugacy classes of compact self-adjoint operators: Introduction

+Note that two distinct rank-one projections commute if and only if they are orthogonal.
+For $k>1$ bijective transformations of ${\mathcal P}_{k}(H)$ preserving the commutativity in both directions are described in \cite{Pankov1} under the assumption that $k\ne 2,4$ if $\dim H=6$ and $k\ge 4$ if $\dim H=2k$.
+The same result is obtained in \cite{Pankov2} for conjugacy classes formed by self-adjoint rank-$k$ operators on $H$ such that $\dim H\ge 4k$.

-Every conjugacy class of compact self-adjoint operators is completely determined by eigenvalues and the dimensions of eigenspaces.
-We consider a conjugacy class ${\mathcal C}$ of such operators under the assumption that the dimension of their kernels is not less than the dimension of the ranges and describe all bijective transformations of ${\mathcal C}$ preserving the commutativity in both directions.
-In particular, we establish that such transformations are induced by unitary or anti-unitary operators if and only if the dimensions of eigenspaces corresponding to different eigenvalues are mutually distinct.
+In the present paper, we consider a conjugacy class ${\mathcal C}$ formed by compact self-adjoint operators on $H$.
+We assume that the dimension of the kernels of operators from ${\mathcal C}$ is not less than the dimension of their ranges.
+Then we have the following orthogonality relation on ${\mathcal C}$: operators $A,B\in {\mathcal C}$ are orthogonal if $AB=BA=0$, i.e. the ranges of $A$ and $B$ are orthogonal.
+We show that every bijective transformation of ${\mathcal C}$ preserving the commutativity in both directions is orthogonality preserving in both directions (except in the case when $\dim H=4$ and ${\mathcal C}$ is formed by rank-$2$ operators with two $1$-dimensional eigenspaces corresponding to non-zero eigenvalues).
+This fact together with Gy\"ory--\v{S}emrl's result immediately implies that every bijective transformation of ${\mathcal P}_{k}(H)$ is induced by a unitary or anti-unitary operator if $\dim H\ne 2k$.

+Our main result is the following: every bijective transformation $f$ of ${\mathcal C}$ preserving the commutativity in both directions is induced by a unitary or anti-unitary operator up to a permutation of eigenspaces of the same dimension.
+We prove this statement under the assumption that $k\ge 4$ if ${\mathcal C}$ is formed by rank-$k$ operators and $\dim H=2k$.

+The closures of the ranges of operators from ${\mathcal C}$ form the Grassmannian of $k$-dimensional subspaces of $H$ if the operator rank is $k$ or the Grassmannian of separable subspaces with infinite dimension and codimension if the operator rank is infinite.
+The sets of all operators from ${\mathcal C}$ whose closures of the ranges are coincident can be characterised in terms of orthogonality.
+Since our transformation $f$ is orthogonality preserving in both directions, it induces a bijective transformation of the corresponding Grassmannian.
+In particular, if the operator rank is $k$, then $f$ induces a bijective transformation of ${\mathcal P}_k(H)$ preserving the commutativity in both directions.
+In the case when $\dim H=2k$, such transformations are described only for $k\ge 4$ and we need the same assumption in our main result.

 Our crucial tool is the family of orthogonal apartments, i.e. subsets of ${\mathcal C}$ maximal with respect to the property that operators from them are mutually commuting.
-This concept comes from the theory of Tits buildings \cite{Tits}; apartments in a building are not related to commutativity (they correspond to a Coxeter group which defines the type of the building), but they have a similar geometrical structure.
+This concept comes from the theory of Tits buildings \cite{Tits}; apartments in a building are not related to commutativity (they correspond to a Coxeter group which defines the building type), but they have a similar geometrical structure.